nguyenpham/FelicityEgtb/docs/Generation.md

 Compress
 ========

-Data will be devised compressed and stored in small chunks.
+Data will be compressed and stored in small chunks.
 Original chunks have a fixed size of 4 Kb.
-After compressing, their sizes are smaller and not the same.
+After compressing, their sizes are smaller and not the same size.
 When saving to disk, to know what size and where location of each chunk we need to store that info in a compressed table.

 Multithreading
 ==============
 The generator is multi-threading.
 Generation is a long and heavy process, requiring all the power and memory of computers.
 Users should use threads as many as possible.

-The way the program divides tasks for threads is quite simple.
-Each thread will be given a small range of indexes to work.
+The way the program divides tasks for threads is quite straightforward.
+Each thread will be given a small chunk of main arrays to work.
 Thus they don't get conflicts when writing and don't need mutex locks.
 However, they may get into conflicts when probing sub-endgames thus they need to mutex locks.
 Accessing values outside their index range also has some (small) chance of conflicts when they read values being updated.
 However, we think that these kinds of conflicts are quite small and almost not seen in practice.